 To fully understand the importance of this, consider the following:

 Jane gets started and throws herself into the plan, committing 100%.
-One week later she’s already feeling better.
+One week later she’s making great progress and already feeling better.
 There have been a few challenges, (where to put all of the vegetables she’s now eating for one thing), but overall, it’s all been made manageable in light of her progress.

 Jane will probably repeat this cycle at least once a year for the rest of her life until either she changes her mind-set or someone else intervenes.

 "We are what we repeatedly do.
 Excellence therefore is not an act, but a habit". - Aristotle

 Firstly, I’d just like to clarify one thing.
 We occasionally offer this kind of service at RF, because for some people it’s exactly what they need.
 This can either be to address health issues or because of physique deadlines.
 However, without those either of those two motivating factors in place, we’ll generally advise on a more gradual approach.
 Here’s why:

 - A complete overhaul results in a lot of changes.
 Quite often, too many for someone to stay on top of.

 - A complete overhaul can result in very drastic changes inside the body, some of which are less pleasant than others.

 - A complete overhaul is psychologically challenging as most people have mental or emotional attachments to their existing eating and/or exercising habits.